 (Contact your web host if you get error messages)

-You can also remove subdomains using the cPanel Subdomains feature.
+You can also easily remove a subdomain using the cPanel Subdomains function.

-To delete subdomains, go to the Subdomains > Modify a Subdomain panel, then locate the subdomain to be deleted and click Remove …
+To delete your subdomain, go to the Subdomains > Modify a Subdomain area, select the domain you want to delete and click Remove …

 If you are sure that you want to permanently remove the subdomain, click on the ‘Delete Subdomain’ button …